cristianbote/phaser-state-transition/README.md

 //Use only a default In transition this.game.state.start('Game', null, Phaser.Plugin.StateTransition.In.SlideRight );

-//Use only a default Out transition this.game.state.start('Game',
+//Use a custom Out transition
+this.game.state.start('Game',
 {
  ease: Phaser.Easing.Exponential.InOut,